Sharon has been making and selling soaps and personal care products for about five years.

 As with bar soaps, KOH soaps benefit immensely from being left to cure, or "rot," for at least a month.
 As with bar soaps, Beldi may feel harsh if it is used before it is cured.
 Beldi soap will continue to improve in mildness and skin feel for many months.

 Since I myself do not have a home steam room or a membership in a gym with a sauna, I make do.
-I get wet in the shower and then get out of the shower with a long-handled bath puff and a container of hot water.
+I warm up the bathroom to about 85 F. Then I get wet in the shower and then get out of the shower with a long-handled bath puff and a container of hot water.
 I apply Beldi all over and scrub all over with the bath puff.
-Then I let the soap sit on my skin while I shave my legs and pumice my feet--which probably takes at least ten minutes.
+Then I let the soap sit on my skin while I shave my legs and pumice my feet—which probably takes at least ten minutes.
 Since there is room for a comfortable chair in my bathroom, I do this sitting down.
 Then I scrub all over with the bath puff a second time and jump back in the shower to rinse off.

-All this could of course be done in the tub--or in the shower if you have a shower chair.
+All this could of course be done in the tub—or in the shower, which would be made easier if you have a shower chair.

-This soap can, of course, be used as you would any other soap--that is, without leaving it on the skin for 5-10 minutes.
-You would lose most of the benefits of the panthenol by washing off immediately, but the panthenol is optional.
+This soap can, of course, be used as you would any other soap—that is, without leaving it on the skin for 5–10 minutes.
+You would lose some of the benefits of the panthenol by washing off immediately, but the panthenol, though a valuable addition, is optional.

 Either way, I think you'll find this a wonderful soap.
 No other soap leaves skin feeling so soft, moisturized, and refreshed!